isfopo/windchimes/README.md

     - [x] Url does not specify octave of each chime.
 Defaults to 4, but if an octave number is put in it still has a 4 at the end
     - [x] Saving and recalling a scale puts all chimes in octave 4
     - [x] Limit octaves between 2 - 6
+    - [ ] user can make unlimited chimes